Midwest Quilt Festival Week Extravaganza

 Rebecca Haarer, a nationally known quilt historian and collector of vintage Indiana quilts, tells the history of Amish quilting.
 In a format she describes as her “quilt museum on the road,” Rebecca shows vintage Amish quilts and discusses how they’ve been influenced by the Amish culture including how changes in society have affected the Amish and their quilts.

-Leo & Lorene Miller welcome you to their Old Order Amish home where Leo has been handweaving rag rugs for years.
 Taught by his family, Leo will demonstrate how he weaves and creates his beautiful and functional rugs.
-Meanwhile Lorene, his wife, will serve you her famous whoopie pies and cold lemonade as both the Miller’s welcome your group and answer questions about their personal Amish lifestyle.
+Meanwhile Lorene, his wife, will serve you her fresh from the oven cookies and cold lemonade as both the Miller’s welcome your group and answer questions about their personal Amish lifestyle.

 The Art of Traditional Quilt Making

+Elaine Jones welcomes you to her homestead for an inside talk and look at the art of traditional quilt making.
+No fancy machines, software, or computerized programs are used in Elaine’s quilts.
+Shell discuss the process and creativity in choosing patterns and colors, how she marks, cuts, and sews her quilts all the traditional way.
 Hand quilting will be demonstrated, and she will explain her use of stencils to assist in her creativity.
 There will be numerous quilts, solid fabrics, and related quilt items available for sale by cash or check.
 Guests will enter their name into a drawing where one lucky winner will select one of Elaine’s designed and hand quilted wall hangings to take home as a fond memory.
 Following your quilt making presentation, your taste buds will delight in a fabulous meal served at the table with fresh foods, hearty meats, handmade breads, and delectable pies.
 You won’t go away hungry, and you’ll leave with a great appreciation into the style of traditional quilt making.

-Wellfield Botanic Garden
+Wellfield Botanic Garden & Quilt Garden

 Wellfield Botanic Gardens accepts as truth that mankind is inseparable from nature while sharing a natural and man-made environment of unique beauty that attracts, inspires, and educates.
-The Gardens is situated on 36 acres including 18 acres of water and includes a ½ mile paved walking trail-path to a variety of themed gardens featuring water displays, sculptures, plants, and beauty of nature.
+The Gardens is situated on 36 acres including 18 acres of water and includes a ½ mile paved walking trail-path to a variety of themed gardens featuring water displays, sculptures, plants and beauty of nature.

 Intro to the History of Amish Quilting